readium/readium-css/contributing.md

 ### Reporting Bugs

 First and foremost, check if your issue has already been reported (don’t forget to check closed issues too).
 If it has, add a comment to the existing issue instead of opening a new one.

+Before opening any issue…

+- **Ensure your EPUB is valid.** Always validate your EPUB against [EPUBCheck](http://validator.idpf.org).
+If there are errors or warnings, please fix those before submitting an issue.
+- **Create an isolated and reproducible test case.** Be sure the problem exists in Readium CSS (try your HTML in the browser).
+Try providing a [reduced test case](https://css-tricks.com/reduced-test-cases/).
+- **Share as much information as possible.** See below.

 #### Submitting a Good Bug Report